-In August 2017, Doha Bank announced that Xavi had won the Al Dana Savings Scheme prize — a kind of private lottery — for the month of June, taking home one million Qatari riyals.
+On August 27, 2017, Doha Bank announced that Xavi had won the Al Dana Savings Scheme prize — a kind of private lottery — for the month of June, taking home one million Qatari riyals.

 It would be fair to say the announcement surprised many.
 Some were amused; some cried foul.
 All thought “yes, that seems quite Qatar”.